-1st Offense: 3 - 7 Days suspension from work 2nd Offense: 5 - 15 Days suspension from work 3rd & Subsequent Offenses: Discretionary
+1st Offense: 7-14 Days suspension from work2nd Offense: 14-30 Days suspension from work3rd and Subsequent Offenses: Subject to the discretion of the JPLRC.

-4. Walking Off The Job Without Permission Or Relief
+4. Walking Off The Job Without Permission or Relief

-1st Offense: 15 - 25 Days suspension from work 2nd Offense: 20 - 30 Days suspension from work 3rd & Subsequent Offenses: Discretionary
+1st Offense: 15 - 25 Days suspension from work 2nd Offense: 30-60 Days suspension from work 3rd and Subsequent Offenses: Subject to the discretion of the JPLRC.